Overview | Procedure | Consultation | Benefits | Risks | Recovery | Costs | Video FAQs

 Refractive cataract surgery

 This procedure removes a cataract and aims to correct refractive errors, which can cause poor vision.
 Refractive errors are problems in the way the light bends within your eye.
-They include short-sightedness, long-sightedness, and astigmatism.
+They include short-sightedness (myopia), long-sightedness (hyperopia), and astigmatism.

 How cataract surgery works

-You must have a prescription that falls within a specific range to benefit from the improved vision an advanced technology lens can offer.
-Mr Tariq Ayoub may perform further tests to check if you are eligible for this lens replacement surgery.
-These tests will show whether the procedure has the potential to eliminate your need for glasses or contact lenses.
+Premium options include trifocal and extended depth of focus (EDOF) lens implants.
+To be eligible for these lenses, you will need a prescription that falls within a specific range.
+Our experienced consultant, Mr Tariq Ayoub, may perform further tests to check if you are a suitable candidate for this type of lens replacement surgery.
+If you are, the procedure has the potential to eliminate your need for glasses or contact lenses.

 Your consultation